Brant: The West Coast Party Goose

 Figure 4.
 North America Migration Map of Branta Bernicla in which blue is winter, red is summer and grey is migration routes.
 Credit: (Aubudon)

-Alternatively, dark-bellied brant make their nests and raise their young near the Taymyr Peninsula of Siberia, located in the middle of the northern coast, and will fly down to the warmer climates of France and England to spend their winter (Cornell Lab, 2020).
+Alternatively, dark-bellied Brant make their nests and raise their young near the Taymyr Peninsula of Siberia, located in the middle of the northern coast, and will fly down to the warmer climates of France and England to spend their winter (Cornell Lab, 2020).

 Habitat